Kavex/VRChat-M3U8-Movies/README.md

 [UBlock Orgin](https://chromewebstore.google.com/detail/ublock-origin/cjpalhdlnbpafiamejdnhcphjbkeiagm)

-Really suggested to have a popup blocker some some of these sites are questionable with Ads.
+Really suggested to have a popup blocker because some of these sites are questionable with Ads.

 URLS: